google/polymorphicDSL/README.md

 At this point you can use `mvn anltr4:antlr4 <some lifecycle>` up until you run `mvn clean` again.
 If you do that you will need to regenerate the source code using the `-P test` profile as shown above.

+## Deployment

+A fat JAR with all the dependencies is made with the shade plugin, but currently it won't work unless the `shade:shade` lifecycle is explicitly called:

+`mvn clean antlr4:antlr4 -P test && mvn antlr4:antlr4 package shade:shade`